dootdoot1111/BITSCTF/Forensics/Houdini goes for a meal/README.md

 We add '49 46' at offset 8 to our file and change the extension to '.jpg', and lo behold, a cool jpeg image!
 To add these Hexadecimal bytes, you can use any hex editors [online](https://hexed.it/) or just install one.

 Now the last step demands us to revisit steganography, with steghide.
-Use steghide on this image with password, well, it couldn't be more obvious, "STEGOHIDEO".
+Use steghide on this image with password, well, it couldn't be more obvious, literally in the image, "STEGOHIDEO".
 Yeah, That ez.
 Run :

 ```
 steghide extract -sf Houdini_goes_for_a_meal.jpg